Grace period

 The cooling-off period is a period during which your customer can cancel an online purchase without giving a reason.
 In Dutch e-commerce, there is a statutory minimum cooling-off period of 14 days after receipt of the product.

-After your customer has used the right of withdrawal to file a return, your customer still has at least 14 days to return the purchase and this is called the return period.
+After your customer has used the right to withdrawal to register a return, your customer still has a minimum of 14 days to return the purchase and this is called the return period.

-Offering a 14-day cooling-off period is mandatory for e-commerce under the Distance Selling Act, but not if it is custom-made or if you have set up certain reasonable return conditions as for in the case of used lingerie or daily fresh products.
+Offering a 14-day cooling-off period is mandatory for e-commerce under the Distance Selling Act, but not if it is custom-made or if you have set up certain reasonable return conditions as for instance for used lingerie or daily fresh products.

-So with store purchases, this obligation does not apply, and it is up to you as a retailer to think about a return policy that encourages purchases and keeps returns as low as possible.
+For in-store purchases, this obligation does not apply, and in that case it is completely up to you as a retailer to think about a return policy that encourages purchases and keeps returns as low as possible.

 What does returning within 30 days mean?

-If, as an online store, you indicate that customers can return "within 30 days," this means that customers can return purchased product within 30 days of receipt.
+If an online store indicates that customers can return "within 30 days," this means that customers can return purchased products within 30 days of receipt.

-Thus, this is a cooling-off period that you as a webshop use yourself and is not the same as the legal 14-day cooling-off period for online purchases.
+So this is a reflection period that you as an online store offer yourself and is not the same as the European statutory 14-day reflection period for online purchases.

-This is separate from the 14-day return period that starts when a return is notified.
+This 30-day period is also separate from the return period of 14 days that starts when a return is registered.

 Interested in retaining sales and reducing returns?